Guadalajara, Spain: Contemporary times

 The municipality had a population of 12,662 in 1900, the most populated municipality in the province, followed by Sigüenza (10,581).
 The 20th century saw the construction of the current water supply system bringing the waters of the Sorbe to the city.

-On 21 July 1936, following the general coup d'état of 18 July that sparked the Spanish Civil War (1936–1939), the conspiring officers in the city (joined by the forces of public order and some civilians, amounting to an overall force of roughly 800) raised in arms, seizing control of the city.
+On 21 July 1936, following the general coup d'état of 18 July that sparked the Spanish Civil War (1936–1939), the conspiring officers in the city (joined by the forces of public order and some civilians, amounting to an overall force of roughly 800) seized control of the city.
 The next day, the Republican Government in Madrid sent Ildefonso Puigdendolas to quell the rebellion and secure the city.
 The rebels were pushed in retreat to the Cuartel de Aerostación, where they surrendered.
 The militias executed roughly one hundred of them.

-The city was the target of several aerial bombing attacks by the Francoist faction throughout the conflict; the most known one, in December 1936, affected the Palacio del Infantado.
+The city was the target of several aerial bombing attacks by the Francoists; the most famous, in December 1936, struck the Palacio del Infantado.

-On 8 March 1937, the four divisions of the Italian Corpo Truppe Volontarie (CTV), attacked Republican positions 10 mi outside Guadalajara as a supporting diversionary attack supporting the Nationalist Jarama Offensive launched at the beginning of February.
-After four days of slow, cautious advance during rainy weather, the tanks started attacking down substantial hard paved roads and outran their air and anti-aircraft artillery support.
-Shortly thereafter, Republican aviation assets airborne in newly cleared skies found the tanks and infantry in a traffic jam on the main road heading into Guadalajara.
-The Republican aircraft proceeded to attack and destroy all the vehicles in the mechanized spearhead.
-The CTV was thrown back with casualties in the thousands.
-Ernest Hemingway and other war correspondents labeled the attack, "Italian débâcle at Guadalajara."
-Republican forces enjoyed an increase in recruitment as a result of the victory.
+On 8 March 1937, the four divisions of the Italian Corpo Truppe Volontarie (CTV), attacked Republican positions 10 mi outside Guadalajara as a supporting diversionary attack supporting the Nationalist Jarama Offensive began at the beginning of February.
+After four days of a slow, cautious advance during rainy weather, the tanks started attacking along paved roads and outran the air and anti-aircraft artillery support.
+Shortly thereafter, Republican airplanes in newly clear skies found the tanks and infantry in a traffic jam on the main road into Guadalajara.
+The Republican aircraft attacked and destroyed all the vehicles in the mechanized spearhead.
+The CTV retreated with casualties in the thousands.
+Ernest Hemingway labeled the attack "Italian débâcle at Guadalajara."
+As a result of the victory, Republican forces enjoyed an increase in recruitment.

 This defeat at Guadalajara had two long-standing effects.
-First, the Italian Army of the Mussolini dictatorship acquired a reputation for incompetence that never left it before the armistice of 1943.
-Second, some observing nations adopted an armored doctrine that ruled out tanks operating as an independent force, but emphasized tying them tightly to large infantry formations.
+First, the Italian Army of the Mussolini dictatorship acquired a reputation for incompetence that lasted until the armistice of 1943.
+Second, some observing nations adopted a doctrine that ruled out tanks operating as an independent force but emphasized tying them tightly to large infantry formations.

 The Civil War and the heavy fighting around the city caused significant damage.
-After two decades of slow rebuilding, Guadalajara was included in 1959 in the development plans addressing the congestion of Madrid's industrial estates (El Plan de Descongestión Industrial de Madrid en Castilla-La Mancha).
-These plans attempted to move industrial and accompanying residential growth to the periphery, resulting in increased industry presence in Guadalajara.
-Since then, Guadalajara has been one of the cities in Spain with greatest relative growth.
+After two decades of slow rebuilding, Guadalajara was included in 1959 in the development plans for alleviating the congestion of Madrid's industrial estates (El Plan de Descongestión Industrial de Madrid en Castilla-La Mancha).
+These plans attempted to move industrial and accompanying residential growth to the periphery, including in Guadalajara.
+Since then, Guadalajara has been one of the fast-growing Spanish cities.

 Guadalajara absorbed the municipalities of Taracena, Valdenoches and Iriépal in 1969, Marchamalo in 1972 and Usanos in 1973.
 Later, in 1999, Marchamalo segregated from Guadalajara, becoming a standalone municipality again.